 Sociedade de Transportes Colectivos de Macau (TCM) (previously known as Companhia de Transporte de Passageiros entre Macau e as Ilhas) originally provided maritime passenger transportation services between Macao and the two islands.
 During the 1950s, it acquired several bus companies that served residents of Taipa and Coloane, and began to operate public buses.

-In 1986, Companhia de Transporte de Passageiros entre Macau e as Ilhas was restructured as TCM.
-Under the former Portuguese administration's traffic and transportation policy, the company fully operated the public buses serving Macao and its islands.
+In 1986, Companhia de Transporte de Passageiros entre Macau e as Ilhas was restructured as TCM and became fully responsible for all public buses serving Macao and its islands.

-In August 2011, TCM entered a new government-led stage.
-It also purchased 63 buses that meet Euro IV standards.
-TCM now has a fleet of 145 buses and operates 13 bus lines on Macao peninsula connecting the Macao peninsula and the outlying islands.
-In 2011, it carried over 33.5 million passengers and covered 10.13 million kilometres.
+In August 2011, public bus services in Macao began operating under the new government-led model and TCM purchased 63 buses that met Euro IV standards.
+TCM now has a fleet of 145 buses and operates 13 bus routes on Macao peninsula connecting the Macao peninsula and the outlying islands.
+In 2012, it carried over 32.26 million passengers and covered 6.37 million kilometres.